Chinese information operations and information warfare: Other regions

+Southeast Asia

 In 2020, Facebook took down a network of inauthentic accounts that, according to Graphika, were attributed to individuals in China.
 The information campaign focused on politics in Southeast Asia and was dubbed "Operation Naval Gazing" by security researchers.

 Other platforms

 Social media

 In June 2020, Twitter shut down 23,750 primary accounts and approximately 150,000 booster accounts which were being used by China to conduct an information operation aimed at boosting China's global position during the COVID-19 outbreak as well as attacking traditional targets such as Hong Kong pro-democracy activists, Guo Wengui, and Taiwan.
 Twitter said that the accounts had pushed deceptive narratives and spread propaganda.

 In 2020 Google removed over 2,500 YouTube accounts linked to China.
 Most of them uploaded spam-like content unrelated to politics, but a subset posted content primarily in Chinese about COVID-19 and racial protests in the United States.